Once upon an SP time, there were three awesome articles detailing the history of SummitPost (up through 2006).

 Cliques-- there were, and are, people who vote on their friends’ stuff just because they are their friends.
 It’s easy to figure out who they are.
 SP has seen a number of fairly shabby POTD selections because of this.

-Deception-- something shown to be true time and time again is that many SPers either like or are completely duped by photoshopped pictures.
+Deception-- something shown to be true time and time again is that many SPers either like, or are completely duped by, photoshopped pictures.
 Sometimes it is “merely” ridiculous color effects that nevertheless get some people excited and believing; one now-dormant member submitted many an obviously over-saturated picture, but it didn't prevent the swooning and the adulation.
 Once, out of curiosity and for fun, this article's author posted a picture and then posted a copy with the saturation bumped up to the max; the original was good and the copy clearly more dramatic but also clearly manipulated, yet the copy got more votes.
 But the most egregious was a member who had some highly rated photos that turned out to be fraudulent.
 He would take a dramatic scene and then use clip art or even someone else’s picture (not one belonging to an SP member but rather to a pro photographer or a member of another website) to insert an animal into the scene in a spectacular fashion.
 Some of the Elves and a few other members were onto him for a long time and finally called him on it when they had the proof, but few others seemed to suspect anything; his phony pictures generated high scores and garnered numerous comments showering praise upon him.
 After he was exposed, he deleted his pictures and fled the site.
 (Sad though the author is to admit this, some Elves routinely voted on and complimented his pictures, and some Elves still partake in the club mentality that continues to infect the site.)

 Degrading the site-- people started posting pictures of flowers in their gardens and of their pets, and not meaning pictures of their pets while on hikes and climbs, which are often pretty cool pictures (Liba&Duchess pics are awesome).
 These were domestic pictures.
 Yet they were well received by many.
 Other completely non-climbing-related photos got lots of votes and occasionally got POTD.

 This picture by a professional photographer named Fabrizio Moglia was altered and then submitted by a fraudulent poster as supposedly being his work; it was done up as a "Happy Holidays" type submission and was very popular.
 The member even stooped so low as to have a friend post it for him; that friend, an honorable man, had no idea what his "friend" was doing.

 Being disgruntled with the voting system and the POTD/POTW scene was not the only thing that contributed to a decline in voting, but it had a larger role than many acknowledge or understand.